-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Countries with serious violations of democratic rights and human rights are excluded on the basis of Freedom House's assessment. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?

-How have the indicators of adverse impacts on sustainability factors been taken into account?
+-How have the indicators of adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights?
+- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 More information: